RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 #### My linux has weird interface names like `wlx00c0ca9208dc` instead of `wlan0` and I'm getting errors.
 What can I do?

-For some Linux distributions like Ubuntu or Debian since some versions, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon`.
+For some Linux distributions like Ubuntu or Debian since some versions, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon` because some of the third party tools that airgeddon uses are not compatible with this device name nomenclature.
+It's better to use the old names which are fully compatible with all the tools.
 To fix it, follow the instructions [on this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Consistent-Network-Device-Naming).

 ____